 - Ongoing efforts to produce new units of affordable rental housing (see our Community Development program area).

 Please note that is not an open call for proposals.
 Only invited organizations may apply.

-Grant funds will be awarded on a competitive basis to invited organizations.
-In order to be considered for funding, invited organizations must submit a full grant proposal and all of the requested materials through The San Francisco Foundation’s online grant application system, Grantee Center.
+Grants will range from $30,000 to $50,000.
+In order to be considered for funding, invited organizations must submit a full grant proposal and all of the requested materials through Grantee Center.